 A range of productive plants available to residents to harvest.

 Stormwater managed through the landsacpe design, combined with simple infiltration chambers.

-Landscaping at East Village has been designed to create an attractive environment and celebrate local flora, cultivate green spaces for seasonal shading and encourage opportunities for the neighbourhood to connect.
+East Village at Knutsford has been designed to create an attractive environment that celebrates local flora, cultivates green spaces for seasonal shading and encourages opportunities for connection with the wider neighbourhood.

-East Village will feature a large variety of plants, including street trees with edible produce and native species to reflect the vibrant biodiversity of the adjoining Booyeembara Park.
+East Village at Knutsford will feature a wide variety of plants, including street trees with edible produce and native species that reflect the vibrant biodiversity of the adjoining Booyeembara Park.
 This planting mix also reflects the site's Indigenous and European heritage.
 New tree plantings will create canopy cover, providing protected and shaded areas for residents while creating feeding, roosting and nesting sites for birds and habitat for other fauna.

-A variety of tree types will be planted in the village to make the most of passive climate-responsive design.
-Evergreens will line the verges to increase canopy coverage while cooling streets and houses.
+A variet of tree types will be planted in the village to make the most of passive climate-responsive design.
+Evergreen species will line the verges to increase canopy coverage while cooling streets and houses.
 Deciduous varieties will be planted in laneways and pedestrian accessways, allowing warmth and light into the heart of the village during winter.
 The architectyurally designed landsacping will feature native garden beds, plants that climb the trellis structures spanning laneways and limestone surface treatments linking to the area's exposed natural limestone outcrops.

 The water-efficient landscaping will include street-side rain gardens able to collect and treat stormwater from roads.
 Integration of stormwater management with the landscape is a key feature.